 GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, effective for periods beginning after June 15, 2015; except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement 68, which are effective beginning after June 15, 2016, improves financial reporting by establishing a single framework for the presentation of information about pensions, which will enhance the comparability of pension-related information reported by employer and non-employer contributing entities.
-The County intends to implement the new requirements for the fiscal year 2015-16 and fiscal year 2016-17 financial statements.
+The provisions effective for the fiscal year 2015-16 financial statements are not applicable to the County of Ventura.
+The County intends to implement the remaining provisions for the fiscal year 2016-17 financial statements.